todthomson/intro-to-linux-dotnetcore-docker/Step1.md

   ![9-powered-off](Step1/9-powered-off.png)

-  > While your new VM is booting into the installation screen, if your are using a host with a "retina" screen select __View => Scale Factor => 200%__ so you can actually see your VM while it's installing.
+  __Note:__ While your new VM is booting into the installation screen, if your are using a host with a "retina" screen select __View => Scale Factor => 200%__ so you can actually see your VM while it's installing.

-2. Once you arrive at the first screen labelled __Install (as superuser)__ click _Install Ubuntu_.
+2. Once you arrive at the first screen labelled __Install__ click _Install Ubuntu_.

   ![19-install-ubuntu](Step1/19-install-ubuntu.png)

 3. Make sure you have __three green ticks__ then check _download updates while installing_.
-If you want to be able to play patented audio formats you should also check _install this third-party software_.
+If you want to be able to play _patent-encumbered audio formats_ you should also check _install this third-party software_.
 Once you're happy click _continue_.

   ![20-preparing-to-install](Step1/20-preparing-to-install.png)